tdurouchoux/dsview_vault/topics/Concept/Document.md

 type: Concept
 ---

-A data structure used in DataTrove to represent individual data samples with text content and metadata.
+A data structure used in DataTrove that contains text content, a unique ID, and metadata.